Pittsburgh synagogue shooting: Victims

-Seven others who were injured in the incident included three other congregants and four Pittsburgh officers (two patrol officers and two SWAT officers; three by ricocheted gunfire and another by glass fragments).
+Seven others were injured in the incident, with four requiring surgery.
+Among the injured were three congregants and four police officers (two patrol officers and two SWAT officers; three by ricocheted gunfire and a fourth by glass fragments).

-Accused
+Perpetrator

-Robert Gregory Bowers (born September 4, 1972), a resident of Baldwin, Pennsylvania, was arrested as the shooter.
+Robert Bowers (born September 4, 1972), a resident of Baldwin, Pennsylvania, was arrested as the shooter.
 Bowers' parents divorced when he was about one year old.
-His father, Randall Bowers, died by suicide in October 1979 at the age of 26 while he was awaiting trial on a rape charge, when Bowers was 7 years old.
-Bowers' mother married a Florida man when Bowers was a toddler, and he lived with them in Florida until they separated a year after their marriage.
+When Bowers was seven years old, his father, Randall G. Bowers of the Pittsburgh neighborhood of Garfield, died by suicide on October 15, 1979 at the age of 26 in Tionesta, Pennsylvania while he was awaiting trial on a rape charge in connection with an April 27, 1979 rape of a 20-year-old woman in Squirrel Hill.

-Upon their return to Pennsylvania, Robert and his mother lived with his mother's parents in Whitehall.
-His maternal grandparents took responsibility for raising him, because his mother suffered from health problems.
 Bowers attended Baldwin High School in the Baldwin-Whitehall School District from August 1986 to November 1989.
-He dropped out of high school before graduation and worked as a trucker.
-Neighbors described Bowers as "a ghost" and they also said that he rarely interacted with others.
+He dropped out of high school before graduation and worked as a trucker for 13 years until 2002.
+Neighbors described Bowers as "a ghost" who rarely interacted with others.

-According to accounts which were given by Bowers' coworkers from 20 years ago, and analysis of his recent social media posts, his conservatism became radicalized as white nationalism; at one point Bowers was fascinated by the right-wing radio host Jim Quinn.
-At a later time he became a follower of "aggressive online provocateurs of the right wing's fringe."
+According to accounts which were given by Bowers' coworkers, and analysis of his recent social media posts, his conservatism became radicalized as white nationalism; at one point in the late-1990s, Bowers was fascinated by the right-wing radio host Jim Quinn.
+At a later time, he became a follower of "aggressive online provocateurs of the right wing's fringe."
 He was deeply involved in posting comments on social media websites such as Gab and he also promoted antisemitic conspiracy theories on them.
+Bowers routinely discussed a conspiracy theory that Jews were assisting "evil Muslims" to take over the United States together.